We have now:

 Once you’ve chosen your hot water system, let your installer know so they can organise for it to be installed.

-When deciding which hot water system is right for you it is important to know that a more energy-efficient model will provide you with a bigger installation discount and long-term savings on your energy use.
+When deciding which hot water system is right for you it is important to know that a more energy-efficient model will provide you with a bigger installation discount and greater long-term savings on your energy use.

 Your chosen installer will provide you with: